 The third type of root node plays a very special role in XDI architecture.
 An inner root node represents the root of an XDI graph that is the object of an XDI relational statement.
 The graph contained by an inner root node is called an inner graph.

 The XDI identifier of an inner root node MUST be enclosed in parentheses ( ) and MUST NOT be preceded by an XDI context symbol.
-The identifier contained within the parentheses MUST include the subject and predicate of the XDI relational statement whose object is the inner graph.
+The identifier contained within the parentheses MUST include the subject and predicate of the XDI relational statement whose object is the inner root node.
 The subject and predicate MUST be separated by a forward slash.
 Examples:

 (=example/#nominated)